-The widespread establishment of Confucius Institutes demonstrates a different mode of ambition.
-According to the Confucius Institute Headquarters in Hanban, in Asia, for example, there are four Confucius Institutes and two Confucian Classrooms in Pakistan, four Confucius Institutes and three Confucius Classrooms in the Philippines, 23 Confucius Institutes and 11 Confucius Classrooms in South Korea.
-The total of such Confucius Institutes and Confucius Classrooms amounts to 169 in Europe, 157 in America, 110 in Asia, 46 in Africa, and 18 in Oceania (Confucius Institute Headquarters 2019).
-The documentary movie In the Name of Confucius, released in May 2017, shows that China has spent over USD 2 billion on Confucius Institutes in ten years.
+The widespread of the establishment of the Confucius Institute demonstrates a different mode of ambition.
+According to the Confucius Institute Headquarters in Hanban, in Asia, for example, there are four Confucius Institutes and two Confucian Classrooms in Pakistan, four Confucius Institutes and three Confucius Classrooms in the Philippines, twenty-three Confucius Institutes and eleven Confucius Classrooms in South Korea.
+The total of such Confucius Institutes and Confucius Classrooms amounts to 169 in Europe, 157 in America, 110 in Asia, 46 in Africa, and 18 in Oceania ("HanBan-Confucius Institute/ClassRoom-About Confucius Institute/ClassRoom" 2019) A documentary In the Name of Confucius, released in May 2017, shows that China has spent over USD 2 bio. on Confucius Institutes in ten years.
 By 2014, there were 125 countries and regions with 475 Confucius Institute that had been established.
-China hopes to complete 1,000 Confucius Institutes by 2020 (Home: In the Name of Confucius 2019).
-As one article pointed out, the strategy China uses through the soft power of the "development aid" by establishing the Confucius Institutes is, on the one hand, "to mark their territory on the African landscape and this becomes a visible, symbolic marker of the Chinese power and presence on the continent".
-On the other hand, these "gifts" "soften the general populace into paying 'tribute' to those who become perceived as powerful benefactors" (New African Magazine 2015).
+China hopes to complete 1000 Confucius Institutes by 2020 ("Home: In The Name of Confucius - English" 2019).
+As one article pointed out, the strategy China uses through the "soft power" of the "development aid" by establishing the Confucius Institutes is, on the one hand, "to mark their territory on the African landscape and this becomes a visible, symbolic marker of the Chinese power and presence on the continent."
+On the other hand, these "gifts" "soften the general populace into paying 'tribute' to those who become perceived as powerful benefactors."
+(New African Magazine, May 21, 2015)

 The reception of the BRI and the impact on local societies, however, is controversial and complex.
-In some countries, it is favorably and even eagerly welcomed.
-In other countries, it is regarded with a critical reservation.6 Though there are quite a few disputes about the debt traps or corruption, the considerable benefit of these projects for most states, as well as for local financial elites, that China offers are irresistible.
+In some countries, it is favorably and even eager welcome in most states.
+In other countries, it is regarded with a critical reservation.
+Though there are quite a few disputes about the debt traps or corruption, the considerable benefit of these projects for most states, as well as for local financial elites, that China offers are irresistible.
 According to the Pew Research Center, a global median of 70 percent say China plays a more critical role in the world than it did ten years ago.
 Across the 25 countries polled in a recent survey, a median of 45 percent has a favorable view of China, while 43 percent hold an unfavorable view.
-Majorities in 12 countries give China positive marks, with favorable attitudes most prevalent in Africa, the Middle East, and parts of Asia (Devlin 2018).
+Majorities in twelve countries give China positive marks with favorable attitudes most prevalent in Africa, the Middle East and parts of Asia (Devlin 2019).
 For example, according to Breuer (2017), 76 to 78 percent of the respondents in Nigeria, Kenya, and Senegal viewed China favorably.